How To Manage Medical Stress

 Go for walk and enjoy the fresh air- If you have a lot of stress, go for a walk and enjoy some fresh air.
 Walking can be very therapeutic, and sometimes all you need is a little fresh air to decompress and forget about all of life’s problems.
 I love to use exercise as a way to manage my stress because exercise increases endorphins, and I always feel better after exercise.
 It is okay if you are not able to walk and have to use a wheelchair, because the most important thing isn’t the exercise itself, but it’s that you are getting yourself out of the house.

 Remind yourself it’s going to get better– Surgery does not always improve pain, and sometimes doctors make mistakes, and you leave with more pain than you came with, but most times it improves pain.
 You never know the outcome of surgery until it’s done, but it is so important that you get yourself in the right mindset because it will help you cope better.
 When I am having a tough surgery recovery, I try to remind myself that this is only temporary and will get better.
-It is easy to bring yourself down when you have a health issue, and it is so important that you get yourself in the mindset.
+It is easy to bring yourself down when you have a health issue, and it is so important that you get yourself in the right mindset.
 It is okay to be negative sometimes, and I am not suggesting you force positivity, but it can help cope with stress when you give yourself words of encouragement.

-New posts are published most Tuesdays and Thursdays.
-Subscribe to my blog’s email list to be notified when a new post is made.
+New posts are shared most Tuesdays and Thursdays.
+Subscribe to my blog’s email list to be notified when a new post is published.
+Your information is never shared with anyone, and I will never spam you!

 Leave a comment